auntyellow/24/README.md

 It is hard to implement the above two considerations, because A is similar to C obviously but B is not similar to D at all.

-## Combination with Most Solutions
+## Combination with the most solutions
 `2, 4, 8, 10` has 11 solutions:

 	10 + 8 + 4 + 2 = 24